From Cornas to La Borne

 4. 3 : km 1.88 - alt.
 275 m - End of the climb

-Please note that this hike is not signposted or only in very few places.
-It passes through private paths, so close gates behind you, respect crops and strictly follow the hiker's charter.
+Please note: this walk is not signposted, or only in very few places; it passes through private land, so please ensure you close gates properly, respect crops and strictly adhere to the hiker’s code of conduct.

-Park along the blue road under the Chapelle de la Mure in Cornas, take the last road on the right at the northern exit of Cornas.
+Parking is available along the Voie Bleue below the Chapelle de la Mure in Cornas; take the last road on the right at the northern exit of Cornas.

-If you would like an option to La Roche percée des Arlettes, see the description of the hike by the same author, but it is not quite the same route.
+If you’d like an option extending to La Roche percée des Arlettes, see the description of the hike by the same author, though it’s not quite the same route.

 The GR® and PR® markings are the intellectual property of the Fédération Française de Randonnée Pédestre.